Ink230/irongoon/README.md

 The Irongoon mod for [Severed Chains](https://github.com/Legend-of-Dragoon-Modding/Legend-of-Dragoon-Java) allows an "Ironmon" style of play for Legend of Dragoon.

+# Alpha
+I expect some things to break or weird behaviours.
+Please report them as an issue.

+Aside from that, experiment with the config settings (different randomizer options) and see what is fun.

 # Irongoon Rules
 The [Irongoon Rules](https://gist.github.com/Ink230/76197fd8251de5e0927d99077e0c1124) is a WIP goal of capturing the Ironmon essence.